KXEL: FM and TV stations

-In the early 1950s, KXEL filed for the channel 7 television license in Waterloo.
-However, Waterloo's other powerhouse radio station, KWWL (now KPTY, a sister station to KXEL) wanted the license as well.
+In the early 1950s, KXEL filed for a television license in Waterloo, seeking to go on the air on channel 7.
+However, Waterloo's other powerhouse radio station, KWWL (now KPTY) wanted the license as well.
 KXEL and KWWL went to court and battled it out.
-KXEL was so sure it would win the suit that it built a new studio large enough to accommodate a television station.
+KXEL was so sure it would win that it built a new studio large enough to accommodate a television station.
 This studio was mainly useless because KWWL won the lawsuit and signed on KWWL-TV on November 29, 1953.
+Interestingly, KXEL and KPTY today are co-owned.